trellis-ldp/static-ldp/README.md

 Only `md5` and `sha1` algorithms are supported; other algorithms will be ignored.
 It should be noted that, for large files, `Want-Digest` requests may perform considerably slower, as the digest will need to be computed before a response is sent.

-## Installation

-To install `static-ldp`, follow these steps:

-1. run `composer create-project trellis-ldp/static-ldp`.
-2. create a `./static-ldp/config/settings.yml` file like this:

-    sourceDirectory: /path/to/data/directory

 ## Configuration